-You must provide a statement outlining compassionate and compelling circumstances which are beyond your control and have an impact on your course progress or well-being.
+You must provide a statement outlining compassionate and compelling circumstances that are beyond your control and have an impact on your course progress or well-being.
 You must also attach documentation to your application to support this statement.

 If approved, any subjects you are enrolled in during the approved leave period will be automatically withdrawn (this only applies to subjects where the census date has not yet passed).

-If you are receiving a Start-up Scholarship and/or a Relocation Scholarship your scholarship payments will be suspended while you are on leave of absence.
+If you are receiving a Start-up Scholarship and/or a Relocation Scholarship your scholarship payments will be suspended while you are on a leave of absence.
 For more information, please contact Centrelink.